How it Works: CSP Program Overview

-You may find a supervisor who can accommodate your timeline, or we will assign a supervisor to you upon booking.
+You will need to find a supervisor who can accommodate your timeline.
+If you are unable to confirm a supervisor, you can request that the CSP office assign a supervisor to you upon booking.

 Final assessment application forms must be received by the CSP at least 2 business days prior to the assessment date requested.

 - Supervisors not assigned by the CSP office must be approved by the CSP office.

 - All information for the final assessment will be provided to the student and the supervisor the business day before the assessment.